Tigers cap off perfect regular season with win over BSM

 With four minutes left in the first half, Logan Eickhoff intercepted an underthrown deep ball at the Benilde 23-yard line.
 With the entire Red Knights offense rolling to the right, Eickhoff had nothing but green pastures ahead as he returned the pick 77 yards for a touchdown.
 A mishandled snap resulted in a failed conversion attempt, but Marshall still led 27-0 after the play.

 Less than a minute later, Aidan Bly came up with another interception, this one in BSM territory and returned to the 23-yard line.
-Stelter quickly took advantage of the opportunity by taking a run outside of the tackles down the left sideline, stutterstepping his way past one defender and stiffarming his way through another as he tiptoed into the end zone to make the score 34-0 with two minutes remaining before the half.
+Stelter quickly took advantage of the opportunity by taking a run outside of the tackles down the left sideline, stutter-stepping his way past one defender and stiff-arming his way through another as he tiptoed into the end zone to make the score 34-0 with two minutes remaining before the half.

-Turnovers benefitted the Tigers throughout the first half.
+Turnovers benefited the Tigers throughout the first half.
 Marshall Peanut-punched a ball loose near midfield, with JR Vierstraete recovering the loose ball, and 14- and 11-yard runs from Kraft advanced the ball into the red zone.
 From there, Marshall ran five consecutive run plays before Kraft took the ball from the half-yard line over the goalline for a 21-0 lead three minutes into the second quarter.

 Benilde couldn’t get anything going on its first two drives, going 3-and-out each time.
 Marshall responded by marching down the field with a series of runs before finding Vierstraete on the flat on the first of those two drives.
 Vierstraete ran through a defender and crossed the pylon to double Marshall’s lead to 7-0.